 Is Dartmouth “a finance feeder school”?
-We’ve address the question once before, after Andrew Lohse made the same claim in a widely reported article in The D (later picked up by the NY Daily News), but it seems that the world was not listening.
+We’ve addressed the question once before, after Andrew Lohse made the same claim in a widely reported article in The D (later picked up by the NY Daily News), but it seems that the world was not listening.
 The Dartmouth Factbook details the activities of most alumni (not all have reported in, but I assume that most people in finance have done so, given the customer-driven nature of that area):

 A grand total of 14% of alums in finance does not a feeder school make; the College has virtually equal numbers of alums in both education and medicine, and almost as many lawyers.
 In his piece, Lohse also reported that only 36% of students even participated last year in corporate recruiting.
 Unless a great many students are just slotting into Daddy’s seat on the stock exchange without going to campus interviews, it is clear that finance is a lesser option for the College’s graduates.

 So where does the finance feeder school rap come from?
 Certainly it pre-dates the appointment of Tim Geithner ‘83 and Hank Paulson ‘68 as successive Secretaries of the Treasury.
 Perhaps its source is the Board of Trustees, grossly overweight as it is with big donors with MBA/finance backgrounds:

 And as we’ve previously noted, the Trustees and their investment practices continue to dominate the news.
 I would argue that the Board’s atrociously bad press is also shaping the world’s perception of the College.